Re-evaluating National Occupancy Standards

 Background

-Housing providers in British Columbia (BC) use National Occupancy Standards (NOS) to assess housing suitability and eligibility.
-NOS use antiquated understandings of age and gender to determine the number of rooms needed for a given household.
+Housing providers in British Columbia use NOS to assess housing suitability and eligibility, applying antiquated understandings of age and gender to determine the number of rooms needed for a given household.
 In Toronto, Ontario housing providers have adopted an occupancy limit of two people per bedroom, irrespective of age or gender.
-This research will build on qualitative research with women+ who have experienced gender-based violence to explore the impact that occupancy standards have on their ability to secure safe and affordable housing.
-By comparing the experiences of women+ in two of Canada’s most expensive housing markets we can learn the role occupancy standards play in rental markets with severe supply issues.
-Wait list data from the two cities will also be compared to understand the housing supply challenges that women+ face and build an evidence base to ensure that new affordable housing meets the needs of women+ and their families.
-The work builds on BC Society of Transition Houses (BCSTH), ‘Getting Home’ project.
-Through partnering with BCSTH and continuing this important work we can ensure that changes to occupancy standards are paired with affordable housing the meets the needs of women+ and their families.
+This research builds on qualitative research with women+ who have experienced gender-based violence to explore the impact that occupancy standards have on their ability to secure safe and affordable housing.
+By comparing the experiences of women+ in two of Canada’s most expensive housing markets the project aims to learn the role occupancy standards play in rental markets with severe supply issues, comparing wait list data from both cities to build an evidence base ensuring new affordable housing meets the needs of women+ and their families.

 Research Outputs